-1) Strengthening of competences of educators and youth workers in the knowledge, attitudes and better inclusion strategies for students/young people on the autism spectrum
+1) Strengthening of competences of educators and youth workers in the knowledge, attitudes and better inclusion strategies for autistic students/young people;

-3) Supporting young people on the autism spectrum socially through a pilot youth hub, created specifically for them
+3) Socially supporting autistic young people through a pilot youth hub, created specifically for them.

 About the Erasmus+ Programme